 Many SSPs prioritise strategies that improve student growth in self-regulation, interpersonal skills and attendance to learning routines and structures.

 Evidence building platforms and regulation continuums that support the measurement of these skills can be used, although personalisation may be needed to suit the needs of the individual student within a setting.
 The TEACCH Method (from Applied Behaviour Analysis Program guide) may be useful in this context.

-Evidence of changes in self-regulation and/or positive and negative behavioural referral data could be used to measure student progress.
+Evidence of changes, in self-regulation and/or positive behaviour and behaviours of concern, referral data could be used to measure student progress.
 Baseline data and data entry and tracking models need to be suitable for each context.
 Personalised learning and support plans can form the basis for collecting baseline data and measuring growth of student outcomes, predominantly in the areas of achievement, engagement, wellbeing and behaviour.

 Students with disability access syllabus outcomes and content in a range of ways, including through the K-12 syllabus outcomes and life skills content.
 They do this with or without accommodations and adjustments as appropriate to their needs.
 These supports enable students with disability to engage with syllabus outcomes and content in order to achieve success.